 After implementing Agile, many organizations started altering technical processes and tools, because traditional considerations seem to be difficult to operate.
 It is easier to perform Scrum, plan Sprint, and maintain Kanban Dashboard.

 As a Senior Service Delivery Manager, your highest priority must be to focus on individuals and interactions.
 Insignificant acts of disrespect, rudeness, or indifference can push a team to withdraw and manage personal risk.

 If a team is struggling in its Agile transformation, shadow it.
 Evaluate the process.
 Try to understand their needs/concerns, if members are very sentimental and temperamental you can manage this by providing moral support, team collaboration, and effective communication.
-This can be performed effectively without any alteration in the current Agile format or without engaging any further resources or expertise to the team.
+This can be performed effectively without any alteration in the current Agile format or without engaging the team's further resources or expertise.